Articles on: Signals and Automation

 Basic details can be found in the above articles.

 If there is already a position open on the market the bot will not open another position on that market.
-This applies whether or not the existing position was created by the Signal Bot.
+This applies whether or not the existing position was created by the current Signal Bot, another Signal Bot, or on the exchange.

 Bot Settings Specific to Futures accounts